 As winter roars into full gear, it's a great time to have some fun on ice.
-Toronto has a number of skating rinks, indoor and outdoor, but we've chosen three best ones any Torontonian or a visitor wanting to experience the true Toronto winter should visit.
+Toronto has a number of skating rinks, indoor and outdoor, and we've chosen three best ones for any Torontonian or a visitor wanting to experience the true Toronto winter.
 Have a look!

 This is a small rink that can be found on the grounds of the Ryerson University, on the corner of the Gould and Victoria street.
 The rink is actually a fountain called Devonian Pond and is converted to a rink without fence in the winter.
 There aren't too many skaters here and the place is really small, so it's good for casual skating.
-According to Cityrinks.ca, hockey is not allowed in the daytime, but since the place is not fenced or guarded and is well lit with the street lamps, you can play hockey at night.
+Hockey here is not allowed in the daytime, but since the place is not fenced or guarded and is well lit with the street lamps, you can play hockey at night.

 Nathan Phillips Square

 Closing: March 11, 2018

 Opening hours: Daily from 9 AM to 10 PM

 Nathan Phillips Square is one of the most well-known landmarks of Toronto.
 The plaza that is placed under the Toronto City Hall was designed by Finnish architect Viljo Revell, who designed the New City Hall itself.
 He was chosen in an international design competition that was launched in the 1950's by Mayor Nathan Phillips, hence the name of the square - which is by the way the largest city square in Canada.

 In winter time, the reflecting pond is converted to one of the most popular outdoor ice rinks in Toronto.
 The Freedom Arches or the beautiful Toronto sign installation with it's colourful glow are instantly recognizable and the rink also offers skate rental and locker room.
 The quality of the ice is also quite good, since the rink has its own ice resurfacer.

 Closing: February 17, 2018